-WordPress is an online, free and open tool used worldwide for online blogging, posting information/articles and an overall website content management system.
-WordPress is considered as the most easiest and admired blogging systems globally.
+WordPress is an online, free and open tool used worldwide for online blogging, posting information/articles, and an overall website content management system.
+WordPress is considered the most easiest and admired blogging system globally.

 WordPress started as just a blogging system but now it’s much more than that.
-It helps companies worldwide to update their websites, run big online business and much more.
+It helps companies worldwide to update their websites, run a big online business, and much more.

-WordPress plugins proceed like additional options which improve to your system.
+WordPress plugins proceed like additional options which improve your system.
 It enhances the blogging experience.
 Plugins are supposed to be downloaded and installed from the WordPress directory.
-Thorough plugins one can customize features to one’s specific need; it is used to display information.
+Through plugins one can customize features to one’s specific need; it is used to display information.

 WordPress themes dictate the design and functionality of a website.
 It can act like clothing for a website.
-A theme is how the overall structuring of a website is, the contents of the page, page layout, and all the aesthetic feature of website such as font style, font color, background, header, footer etc. WordPress themes are like WordPress plugins, they are supposed to be downloaded and installed to be used from the WordPress theme directory.
+A theme is how the overall structuring of a website is, the contents of the page, page layout, and all the aesthetic features of the website such as font style, font color, background, header, footer, etc. WordPress themes are like WordPress plugins, they are supposed to be downloaded and installed to be used from the WordPress theme directory.